Parker out as superintendent in Newport News

 NEWPORT NEWS, Va.
 (WAVY) – The Newport News School Board voted to fire Superintendent Dr. George Parker III during a special meeting Wednesday.

 The board voted 5-1 in favor of a separation agreement and severance for Parker.
-It also voted 5-1 to appoint Michele Mitchell, currently the executive director of special education, as the interim superintendent.
+It also voted 5-1 to appoint Dr. Michele Mitchell, currently the executive director of student advancement, as the interim superintendent.
+Dr. Mitchell has served as teacher, an assistant principal, a middle school principal, director of special education, and interim chief academic officer.
+Her tenure with NNPS spans nearly 28 years.

 “Effective Feb.
 1, Dr. Parker will be relieved of his duties as superintendent of Newport News Public Schools,” said School Board Chairwoman Dr. Lisa Surles-Law.
 “It is important that we state that this decision was made without cause, cause being defined in his previous contract, as Dr. Parker is a capable division leader who served Newport News for nearly five years through some extremely challenging circumstances.